airstate/airstate/packages/react/README.md

         state,     // the data everyone sees
-        setState,  // change the data everyone sees isReady,   // if the first-sync has occurred or not
+        setState,  // change the data everyone sees isReady,   // if the first-sync has occurred or not error      // `any` but typically an instance of `Error`

-    ] = useSharedState<TOptionalTypeOfState>(
+    ] = useSharedState<TTypeOfState>(

         { potato: 'brownish' },     // the initial state

         {
-            key: 'a-specific-room-key',          // if you don't want airstate to infer from url
+            channel: 'a-specific-room-key',      // if you don't want airstate to infer from url
             token: 'jwt-signed-by-your-server',  // to maintain authentication & authorization
-            client: customClient                 // if you don't want to use the default client }
+            client: customClient,                // if you don't want to use the default client
+            validate: (rawState: any): TTypeOfState => {
+                // return the validated data
+                // or throw error
+                return schema.parse(rawState);
+            }
+        }
     );